 5.1 More efficient build process

-Modules greatly improve the efficiency (both in space and time) of the compilation process compared to header files due to a variety of reasons that are briefly summarized below.
+Modules can greatly improve the efficiency (both in space and time) of the compilation process compared to header files due to a variety of reasons that are briefly summarized below.

 - Space efficiency